Campus and Community Network

 Amigos Resource Network

 The mission is to focus on connecting all organizations, groups, and individuals working with the Hispanic community in the city of Bowling Green.
 The group is comprised of community leaders, city officials, school professors, and students.
-In 2012, one f the most important news was the launching of Bowling Green's first Spanish radio program.
-The name of this program would be La Nuestra, and airs Sunday from 3pm to 5pm on WKCT 930 AM.
-Meetings take place monthly.
+In 2012, one of the most important news was the launching of Bowling Green's first Spanish radio program.
+The name of this program is La Nuestra, and airs every Sunday from 3:00pm to 5:00pm on WKCT 930 AM.
+Meetings take place every last Tuesday of each month.

 Please contact: Leyda Becker at Leyda.Becker@bgky.org or 270-393-3766